 To learn more about the program and to sign up, visit wheelingheritage.org/costarters.

-Wheeling Heritage is a catalyst for the revitalization of Wheeling.
+About Wheeling Heritage: Wheeling Heritage is a catalyst for the revitalization of Wheeling.
 Through historic preservation, community development, and the arts, we help to tell Wheeling’s story and shape its future.
 We seek to improve the quality of life in Wheeling by preserving and investing in our city, collaborating with others, and engaging the citizens of Wheeling in our work.

-Regional Economic Development Partnership (RED) is a private, nonprofit development corporation that serves Ohio, Marshall and Wetzel Counties in the Northern Panhandle of West Virginia, with emphasis on creating jobs and stimulating the local economy through assisting with local business expansion, recruiting new business investment, and encouraging small business development through entrepreneurial activity.
+About RED: Regional Economic Development Partnership (RED) is a private, nonprofit development corporation that serves Ohio, Marshall and Wetzel Counties in the Northern Panhandle of West Virginia, with emphasis on creating jobs and stimulating the local economy through assisting with local business expansion, recruiting new business investment, and encouraging small business development through entrepreneurial activity.
 RED also is active in the SBA 504 program and offers financial assistance through various state and local loan programs.
 RED was established as Ohio Valley Industrial Corporation in 1926 and incorporated as OVIBDC in 1961.